-Achieving triple wins: identifying climate smart investment strategies for the coastal zone
+PROJECT: Achieving triple wins – Identifying climate smart investment strategies for the coastal zone

 Project Reference: RSGL-0019A

-‘Achieving Triple Wins’ focuses on tropical coastal areas in developing countries, particularly those at risk from sea level rise and changes in tropical cyclone intensity.
-It aims to support national coastal planners and policy makers in selecting appropriate adaptation and mitigation priorities for the coastal zone that deliver triple wins i.e. identifying options that are emissions reducing, that enable people to adapt to climate change, that enhance local livelihoods.
-The project will also identify coastal planning options that require trade-offs between adaptation and mitigation, or that create conflicts between them.
+‘Achieving Triple Wins’ focused on tropical coastal areas in developing countries, particularly those at risk from sea level rise and changes in tropical cyclone intensity.
+It aimed to support national coastal planners and policy makers in selecting appropriate adaptation and mitigation priorities for the coastal zone that deliver triple wins i.e. identifying options that are emissions reducing, that enable people to adapt to climate change, that enhance local livelihoods.
+The project also identified coastal planning options that require trade-offs between adaptation and mitigation, or that create conflicts between them.

-Fieldwork is currently being carried out at coastal locations in four countries:
+Fieldwork was carried out at coastal locations in four countries:

 - Stann Creek District, Belize